T-O-R/IMDB-movies/README.md

 Enable users to interactively explore top movies by different categories.

 ## Overview
-We wanted to know which movies are on top 10, top Actors, top Director etc..
+We wanted to know which movies are on top 10, top Actors, top Director etc...

 ![IMDB-movies](gif/imdb-gif.gif)